The many faces of multivariate information: The general form

 \subsection{A conjugate hierarchy of redundancies}

 Recently, Rosas et al., introduced the notion of entropic conjugation \cite{rosas_characterising_2025}, an operation that inverts low-order and high-order dependencies.
 Analysis of the entropic conjugation revealed a set of fascinating relationships between measures of higher-order information.
 A natural question is: what is the entropic conjugation of $\Delta^{k}(\xjoint)$ and how does it behave?
 We will denote $\text{Conj}(\Delta^{k})$ as $\Gamma^{k}(\xjoint)$ for simplicity's sake.
+Since $\Delta^{k}(\xjoint) = \sinfo(\xjoint) - k\tc(\xjoint)$, it is easy to see that: